Roohparvar/BIC-RNA/README.md

 ## Raw Data
 The raw data used in this project is downloaded from the bpRNA-1m Version 1.0, which is a database of single-molecule RNA secondary structures annotated by bpRNA.
 You can access the database [here](https://bprna.cgrb.oregonstate.edu/).

+## Tools
+We have added **VARNA: Visualization Applet for RNA secondary structure** to facilitate the visualization of RNA secondary structures.
+This tool allows you to view and analyze the RNA structures created during the project.
+You can download VARNA [here](https://varna.lisn.upsaclay.fr/index.php?lang=en&page=downloads&css=varna).